kahopkin/companycommunicatorwiki/Deployment-guide.md

     * `developer.privacyUrl`
     * `developer.termsOfUseUrl`

-1. Change the `<<appDomain>>` plachold in the configurationUrl setting to be the %appDomain% value e.g. "`https://appName.azurefd.net/configtab`".
+1. Change the `<<appDomain>>` placholder in the configurationUrl setting to be the `%appDomain%` value e.g. "`https://appName.azurefd.net/configtab`".

-1. Change the `<<botId>>` placeholder in the botId setting to be the %botid% value - this is your Azure AD application's ID from above.
+1. Change the `<<botId>>` placeholder in the botId setting to be the `%botId%` value - this is your Azure AD application's ID from above.
 This is the same GUID that you entered in the template under "Bot Client ID".

-1. Change the `<<appDomain>>` placeholder in the validDomains setting to be the %appDomain% value e.g. "`appName.azurefd.net`".
+1. Change the `<<appDomain>>` placeholder in the validDomains setting to be the `%appDomain%` value e.g. "`appName.azurefd.net`".

 1. Copy the `manifest_authors.json` file to a file named `manifest.json`.